Permutation-equivariant quantum K-theory of Fermat singularities: Defining the invariants

 We now come to the definition of the FJRW invariants. \begin{defn} We keep the notations of \Cref{defn:S_nmodules}.
 For any elements $\nu_1,\hdots, \nu_s \in R$, we define

 where $l_j(h)$ is the number of cycles of length $j$ in $h$. \end{defn}

 \begin{rem} In the case where $H=S_n$, and $R$ is the ring of symmetric functions, \eqref{defn:equation:invariantpermeq} yields the symmetric function associated to the $S_n$-module $\left[t(\cL_1),\hdots,t(\cL_n)\right]$.
-Moreover, the constant term of the symmetric function is the dimension of the $S_n$-representation, i.e., the Euler characteristics of the sheaf $\Lambda \otimes \bigotimes_{i=1}^n t(\cL_i)$. \end{rem}
+When $R=\Q[x]$, the FJRW invariants correspond to the (virtual) dimension of the fixed subspace. \end{rem}